mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 many Florian worlds, occupying roles previously held only by Barnai;
 diplomats, merchants and business owners for the most part, with military careers being a rarity.
-Halkans are now included in the Florian governmental lottery system on many worlds, allowed to serve four- year terms just like the Barnai.
+Halkans are now included in the Florian governmental lottery system on many worlds, allowed to serve four-year terms just like the Barnai.

 Unfortunately, seven centuries of brutal subjugation under the caste system did a great deal of damage to Halkan culture.
 The shift from